Low regularity symplectic schemes for stochastic NLS: Convergence Analysis of the Midpoint Rule

-where $ W $ is a standard Gaussian random variable.
-This implies the inequality \begin{equs} \end{equs} \begin{remark} Note that the function $ \frac{1+x}{1-x} $ blows up at $ x=1 $ and is negative for values outside of $ [0,1) $.
-Since the right side is positive this inequality makes sense only if This is the precise condition required on $ t $ for the fixed point convergence. \end{remark} Next, we use the fact that
+\begin{remark} Note that the function $ \frac{1+x}{1-x} $ blows up at $ x=1 $ and is negative for values outside of $ [0,1) $.
+Since the right side is positive, the inequality in \eqref{eq:stability_ineq} makes sense only if This is the precise condition required on $ t $ for the fixed point convergence. \end{remark} Next, we use the fact that